Natasha9130/Employee-Attrition-HR-Analytics/README.md

 ## Files in this repository

-- `attrition_analysis.sql` - all the SQL queries
+- 'SQLQuery HRAnalytics.sql' - all the SQL queries
-- `HR_Attrition_Dashboard.pbix` - the Power BI file
+- 'HR_Attrition_Dashboard.pbix' - the Power BI file
-- `dashboard_screenshot.png` - a screenshot of the finished dashboard
+- 'HR_Attrition_Dashboard.pbi.png' - a screenshot of the finished dashboard
+- 'Attrition_By_Depertment.sql.png', 'Attrition_By_Overtime_Status.sql.png', 'Attrition_By_Tenure_Bucket.sql.png', 'Overall_Attrition_Rate.sql.png', 'Average_monthly_income_of_leavers_vs._stayers' - Screenshots of the SQL codes
+-